Advising Guide FAQ

 I'm a transfer student who took one lower-division bible and one upper-division religion course at PLNU, but my advising guide still shows as incomplete.

 This exception applies to all first-time transfer students who transferred to PLNU with 48 or more earned units, none of which are counting toward PLNU's GE religion courses.
 If you transfer a course and your petition is approved to count it toward a GE bible course, this exception does not apply.
 You must still take the remaining required courses.
 If you take additional transfer courses after attending PLNU, these units do not count toward the 48 unit transfer exception.
 If you attended PLNU at anytime before transferring 48 units, you are still required to complete all three required courses in the "Responding to the Sacred" category (BIB101, BIB102, and either CHU395/THE306).
 But, if you do qualify for this exception, you are only required to complete (BIB101 or 102) and (CHU395 or THE306).
-This exception will only appear on your grad check.
 If you are uncertain whether you have fulfilled the religion requirement, you may call your Academic Records Specialist to verify.
-Since the majority of students are required to take all three courses, the advising guide will always say "incomplete" if you are a transfer who qualifies for the exception, but your final grad check is the official document used to award degrees at PLNU and it will reflect any exceptions.
+Since the majority of students are required to take all three courses, the advising guide will always say "incomplete" if you are a transfer who qualifies for the exception, but your final graduation check is the official document used to award degrees at PLNU and it will reflect any exceptions.
 A graduation check is a manual checklist submitted by the student and then verified by the Records Office to determine that he/she is on track to complete all courses, units, and requirements toward a degree.
-Students need to complete one grad check in their junior year (57 or more units earned) and will be required to complete a final grad check the semester before their planned graduation date.
-The grad check application can be found on the Records website under forms.
+Students need to complete one progress toward degree check in their junior year (57 or more units earned) and will be required to complete a final grad check the semester before their planned graduation date.
+The applications can be found in your student portal under the Records forms section.